Understanding Structured Derivative Products As An Investment

 The best CD interest rate I can find is 2.3% for a 7-year CD offered by Bank of America at the time of this post (5/7/12).
 2.3% is pretty weak, but the next best rate I’ve seen from a known institution is around 1.85% for the same duration.

 I’m seeking yield to further enhance my passive income streams for financial freedom (highlights the various income streams).
-My current CD monthly interest income is around $2,800 a month and I’ve got some liquid cash that’s sitting in a money market account earning 0.2% interest.
-Let’s say that amount is $225,000 in new money to provide more clarity to the numbers.
+My current CD monthly interest income is around $2,800 a month and I’ve got roughly $225,000 in liquid cash that’s sitting in a money market account earning 0.2% interest.

 Having $225,000 in a money market earning 0.2% interest is a lousy $400 a YEAR, which means I can’t even buy an overpriced iPad like millions of crazy rich folks are buying nowadays!
 The amount of money people have to spend on material things makes me so bullish about the economy.
 People don’t spend money they don’t have, just like I can’t drive a Ferrari Italia that I don’t own.

 Everyday I keep my money in a pathetic money market is another day I’m missing out on free money.
 As such, I have been focused for the past couple of weeks on searching for ideal products to invest my money.

 Narrowing the investment choices down to the following:

 1) 2.3% 7-year CD with Bank of America.
 Guaranteed estimated return $5,175 a year / $431 a month and bringing my CD passive income to $3,243 a month.

 2) 6-10% potential returns via peer to peer / social lending.
 Non guaranteed $13,500-$22,500 a year / $1,125-$1,875 a month.
 Have $50K ear-marked to this stream if and when the partnership comes through.
 But, could invest more if things work out well.